onsonr/nebula/docs/pages/getting-started/usage.md

 ## Component Rendering and Updating

-Shoelace components are built with [Lit](https://lit.dev/), a tiny library that makes authoring custom elements easier, more maintainable, and a lot of fun!
-As a Shoelace user, here is some helpful information about rendering and updating you should probably be aware of.
+Nebula components are built with [Lit](https://lit.dev/), a tiny library that makes authoring custom elements easier, more maintainable, and a lot of fun!
+As a Nebula user, here is some helpful information about rendering and updating you should probably be aware of.

 To optimize performance and reduce re-renders, Lit batches component updates.
 This means changing multiple attributes or properties at the same time will result in just a single re-render.
 In most cases, this isn't an issue, but there may be times you'll need to wait for the component to update before continuing.